 Each residence is licensed by MCCSS annually.
 To remain in operation, Mutual Support must be in compliance with MCCSS regulations in all aspects of the licensing process, including:

-Mutual Support deeply appreciates the assistance and involvement of volunteers, local residents and neighbours that contribute to the lived experience of the children and youth in our care.
+Mutual Support deeply appreciates the assistance and involvement of volunteers, local residents and neighbours that contribute to the lived experience of the children in our care.
 While we anticipate that these relationships will most times be problem-free, we recognize that sometimes challenges occur that require a little more attention and mutual understanding.

 Please direct any inquiries to Randy Klassen, Executive Director.